SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-29-new-cpu-leaks.md

 some operations take longer than others.
 And more importantly, if data is not available in the CPU registers or caches, it may take way beyond 100 CPU cycles to get them from main memory (RAM).
-CPUs would be rather slow if they would incur many cache misses and then sit idle at each cache (or worse TLB) miss.
+CPUs would be rather slow if they would incur many cache misses and then sit idle at each cache or worse translation lookaside buffer (TLB) miss.
 Good cache handling is thus part of every modern CPU design.

 Some instructions depend on results of previous instructions.
 The code flow does often depend on such results (conditional branches).
 If the CPU wants to execute these